ADD: Neurofeedback training is a great drug-free treatment

 Does my insurance cover the costs of Neurofeedback training?

-I am so happy to see so many psychotherapists, physicians, and neurologists embrace Neurofeedback training as a healthy approach to treat ADHD over the last 15 years.
+I am so happy to see so many psychotherapists, physicians, and neurologists embrace Neurofeedback training as a healthy approach to treat ADD over the last 15 years.
 Some health insurance companies provide coverage for training and I encourage you to call your health insurance and ask about your coverage under your mental health benefits.
-The CPT come used for Neurofeedback training is 90901.
+The CPT come used for Neurofeedback training is 90876 or 90901.
 If your insurance does not provide coverage, I usually explain that the cost of training is roughly the cost of getting braces.

 Where do I go to learn more?